 Question 2 - Are you supportive of the principles of the DCP 297?
 If not, why not?

-Most of the respondents were supportive of the principles of improving customer service rather than of the way in which DCP 297 seeks to do so.
-A member highlighted that misreporting of faults is a big issue, with huge variances being witnessed, that need to be addressed.
-It was noted that Meter Operators should not be looking for DNO defects with mirrors and that potentially endless defaults could be raised without a cap, outside of the control of DNO’s.
-The Group agreed that NSAP need to be involved in the training of Meter Operators.
+Most of the respondents were supportive of the principles of improving customer service but not in the manner proposed by DCP 297.
+A member suggested that misreporting of intervention requests is a big issue, believing that huge variances were being witnessed, that need to be addressed.
+It was noted that Meter Operators should not be looking for DNO defects with mirrors and that potentially endless intervention requests could be raised without a cap, outside of the control of DNO’s.
+The Group agreed that Suppliers need to be involved in the training of Meter Operators to ensure reporting accuracy, with NSAP (or alternate training providers) being noted to be part of the solution to the reporting issues.
+All Meter Operators should be reporting interventions in line with Clause 30.5 of the DCUSA and the MOCoPA Guidance for Service Termination Issue Reporting V3.4

 A member suggested that photos of specific interventions are reviewed to determine how a Supplier, Meter Operator and DNO would deal with the reported defect to gain consensus across the industry participants.